gvwilson/sensibleadventures/cloudherd/reboot.md

 ## Chapter 9: Secret Identity

 *   goals
-    *   Noxy creeping around ramps up the tension now that Bonzon is revealed as the villain
-    *   set up the trio's escape
-    *   see that Aft and Grappa Gas actually care for each other even though they fight
     *   reveal that Thokmay is the prince
+    *   start the trio's escape
+    *   reveal that Aft and Grappa Gas actually care for each other even though they fight
+    *   Indy's bitterness at Dorbu
 *   details
-    *   Noxy races down the steps with Thokmay and Kulbinder right behind her
+    *   Noxy races down the steps with Thokmay and Kulbinder behind her
         *   gets to the square to see soldiers and Choegyal holding a struggling Grappa Gas in front of Bonzon
         *   Indy remonstrating
-        *   Dorbu there looking very unhappy
+        *   Dorbu looking very unhappy
-        *   Little Gas won't let go of Noxy's hand, and for once she doesn't resent it
+        *   Little Gas takes Noxy's hand, and for once she doesn't resent it
     *   Bonzon cuts Indy off: "hear it for yourself"
-        *   Choegyal reports: "He was trying to pass a hammer to the prisoner with his food"
+        *   Dorbu reports: "He was trying to pass a hammer to the prisoner with his food"
         *   Gas blusters: "Of course it's mine, I was just going to fix up my leg"
         *   Bonzon steps forward and looks at him like a hawk looking at a rabbit: "You're lying"
         *   orders the soldiers to put Gas in with the ranger
-    *   Indy steps in the way and loses her temper: "You don't give orders in my village!"
+    *   Indy loses her temper: "You don't give orders in my village!"
-        *   Bonzon (waving at the gathering crowd): "This isn't your village, it's theirs.
+        *   Bonzon waves at the gathering crowd: "This isn't your village, it's theirs.
 And we are their strong arm."
         *   Indy: "Let's ask them what they want!"
         *   Bonzon: "Do you ask a child when they want to go to bed?
 Or what they want for breakfast?"
     *   Noxy (bursts out): "But grappa isn't the only one you're going to lock up, is he?"
         *   Indy: "What are you talking about?"
         *   Noxy (shaking): "Ask him about the children.
 About how he wants to use the clouds."
         *   Indy: "What do you mean?"
+            *   turns to Dorbu: "Did you know about this?"
         *   Dorbu: "We can end this!"
         *   Indy (aghast): "But without rain, people will starve!"
-        *   Dorbu: "People are starving right now"
+        *   Dorbu (stubbornly): "People are starving right now.
+And if it's worth my life ---"
+        *   Indy: "Who gave you the right to decide it was worth other people's?"
-    *   Bonzon intervenes: "Enough of this!"
+    *   Bonzon intervenes: "Enough!"
         *   villagers move to intervene
-        *   suddenly swords are out and Noxy is frightened
+        *   suddenly swords are out
+        *   Noxy is frightened
-        *   Bonzon (quietly): "Explain yourself and this can end peacefully."
+        *   Bonzon (quietly): "How did you find out?"
         *   Noxy: "I...
-I overheard you talking to---"
+I overheard a couple of your men talking, and---"
-        *   Bonzon (still quietly): "No you didn't."
+        *   Bonzon (eyeing her intently): "No you didn't."
     *   orders Noxy taken to the traders' hall for questioning
         *   Indy: "Over my dead body!"
         *   Bonzon: "This is where the villain says, if you insist.
 But this isn't a story, and I'm not a villain."
         *   orders Indy taken as well
-    *   Dorbu walks Grappa Gas, Indy, and Noxy toward the traders' hall with a handful of soldiers as guards
+    *   Dorbu and other soldiers walk Grappa Gas, Indy, and Noxy toward the traders' hall
         *   Noxy's mind racing
         *   Indy (to Dorbu): "I *trusted* you."
-        *   Dorbu (anguished): "I'm sorry.
-Everything just... got away from us."
+        *   Dorbu (anguished): "I'm sorry."
         *   Grappa Gas (bitter): "You betrayed the king.
 Should have known you'd betray us too."
         *   Dorbu apologizes again
-        *   Indy cuts him off: "I am *tired* of men doing things on principle that hurt other people."
+        *   Indy (to Noxy): "What do I always say about apologies?"
+        *   Noxy (defiantly): "The only real apology is to fix what you did."
     *   round the corner and see Aft and a couple of olders next to the goof pen
         *   Grappa Gas (to Aft): "You must be enjoying this."
-        *   Aft: "A bit, but not as much as I'm going to enjoy *this*."
+        *   Aft: "A bit, but not as much as *this*."
         *   Aft swings open the gate and throws in a sack full of peppers
         *   the goofs charge, knocking everyone every which way
-        *   Aft follows with a bellow, swinging the gate post and knocking the soldiers over
+        *   Aft bellows and charges, knocking one soldier over and grappling with another
-        *   shouts "Go!"
+        *   Aft shouts "Go!"
         *   Indy is immediately recaptured by the soldiers
         *   Grappa Gas and Noxy run to the corner
-        *   Grappa Gas (to Noxy): "Get on a cloud and get out of here - warn the others!"
+        *   Grappa Gas (to Noxy): "Get on a cloud and get out of here --- warn our herders!
+Warn the other villages!"
         *   Noxy: "I'm not leaving you!"
-        *   Gas (pointing at his leg): "Can't keep up"
+        *   Gas (raps his knuckles his leg): "I can't keep up"
+        *   Gas draws slingshot and scoops up some loose pebbles: "Now go."
     *   Noxy goes up onto the roofs
         *   knows the gate will be guarded
         *   realizes what she has to do